Gradient flows on metric graphs with reservoirs: Microscopic derivation and multiscale limits: Introduction

 \paragraph*{Gradient flows and transport distances on metric graphs } Gradient flows on metric graphs have previously been studied in \cite{ErbarForkertMaasMugnolo2022}, yet without any explicit dynamics on the vertices.
 In this case, the authors of \cite{ErbarForkertMaasMugnolo2022} were able to recover the classical characterization of absolutely continuous curves on the metric graph as solutions to a continuity equation with bounded velocity field.
 Based on this, they were able to rigorously show existence of solutions in the sense of an energy dissipation inequality (EDI) for the gradient flow of an energy containing an entropic part, an external potential and a nonlocal contribution.
 In the complementary work \cite{BurgerHumpertPietschmann2023}, the authors study the dynamical formulation of a transport distance on a metric graph with mass reservoirs on the vertices.
 They use techniques from convex duality to show that this distance is well-defined (see also \cite{Fazeny2024} for the non-quadratic version of this case and related gradient flows).

-Using a finite colume approximation, the authors of \cite{CancesEtAl2023} study the existence of solutions to a two-species sytem of coupled evolution PDEs on an intervall, where the fluxes in the interior are coupled to chemical potentials on the boundary.
+Using a finite volume approximation, the authors of \cite{CancesEtAl2023} study the existence of solutions to a two-species system of coupled evolution PDEs on an interval, where the fluxes in the interior are coupled to chemical potentials on the boundary.
 Similar to the present setting, this coupling is realized by a linear relation , which they obtain from a force-flux relationship involving $\sinh$-type function.

 \paragraph*{Gradient flows and transport distances on combinatorial graphs }

 The theory of gradient flows on combinatorial graphs started with three independent works \cite{Maas2011,Mielke2011,ChowHuangLiZhou12}, where Markov chains were posed as gradient flows of the entropy.
 Later, the theory was generalized in the setting of discrete state space or nonlocal evolution equations in~\cite{Erb14,ErbarFathiLaschosSchlichting2016,Erbar2023,EspositoPatacchiniSchlichtingSlepcev2021,PeletierRossiSavareTse2022,PeletierSchlottke2022},